Vaccination certificates' inevitable' in Ontario: Eastern Ontario top doctor

 "If we see the numbers going up, then there's two choices.
 Number one you can shut down the economy, which is what we do not want to do.
 Number two is to ensure that the people that are getting together in those areas are fully vaccinated because you're really then mitigating the risk of spreading the disease."

-Dr. Roumeliotis says he would like to see a proof of vaccination system in place before the fall.
+Dr. Roumeliotis says he would like to see a proof of vaccination system in place before the fall as people move indoors.

 "We would consider a local approach.
 I would prefer a provincial approach," said Dr. Roumeliotis, adding he doesn't want to do it as a standalone policy.